tildearrow/furnace/doc/1-intro/glossary.md

 **phase reset**: to restart a waveform at its initial value.
 - for FM instruments, this restarts the volume envelope also.

-**PSG**: programmable sound generator. this refers to chips that produce only simple waveforms and noise.
+**PSG**: programmable sound generator. any sound chip is a PSG, though the term is often used to specifically refer to chips that produce only simple waveforms and noise.

 **pulse wave**: a waveform with a period consisting of only two amplitudes, high and low. also known as a rectangular wave.
-- the ratio of the durations of the high and low parts is known as the duty of the wave.
+- the ratio of the durations of the high and low parts is known as the _duty_ or _pulse width_ of the wave.
 - a square wave is a pulse wave for which the ratio of high and low are exactly equal, having a duty of 50%.

 **release**: the part of a note that plays after it's no longer held, or the part of a macro the plays after it stops looping. usually applies at key off.